sanger-pathogens/iva/README.md

 Installation
 ------------

+Before installing the dependencies, you may also find it useful to read some [ubuntu install] [detailed installation instructions for Ubuntu].
-Install the dependencies and take a copy of the [latest IVA release] [IVA latest release].
+Once the dependencies are installed, take a copy of the [latest IVA release] [IVA latest release].

 Then run the tests:

     python3 setup.py test